NorthernMechatronics/tflm_digits/training_files/README.md

 #### Brief history behind CNNs

-Convolutional neural networks first came into the limelight during the 1980s and 1990s.
-A main discovery occured when Yann Lecun developed a model to recognize handwritten digits through the use of convolutional layers that had 5x5 kernels and 2x2 max-pooling layers.
-As it's known, LeNet became a key discovery but was limiting since it required thousands of images to train and images were largely low resolution.
-The Modified National Institute of Standards and Technology (MNIST) database is a good foundation for training image processing systems.
+Convolutional neural networks first came into the limelight around the 1980s.
+A significant discovery was when Yann Lecun developed a model to recognize handwritten digits through the use of convolutional layers that had 5x5 kernels and 2x2 max-pooling layers, called [LeNet](http://vision.stanford.edu/cs598_spring07/papers/Lecun98.pdf).
+LeNet became a key discovery but was limiting since it required thousands of images to train and images were largely low resolution.
+The [Modified National Institute of Standards and Technology (MNIST) database](https://en.wikipedia.org/wiki/MNIST_database) is a good foundation for training image processing systems.

 Other convolutional neural networks entered the fray.
-AlexNet, in 2012, consisted of varying sizes of convolution layers, and ultimately rendered previous CNNs useless because its peformance was more superior.
-InceptionNet focused on deep sequential models with various sizes of kernels in its convolutional layers with the goal of better performance.
+[AlexNet](https://proceedings.neurips.cc/paper_files/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf), in 2012, consisted of varying sizes of convolution layers whereas [InceptionNet](https://arxiv.org/pdf/1409.4842.pdf) focused on deep sequential models with various sizes of kernels in its convolutional layers with the goal of better performance.
 VGG is noted as a good start for transfer learning, for its small convolutional kernels (3x3 compared to 5x5) makes it computationally easier without the added complexity.
 On top of that, MobileNet became an important model for edge devices as the architecture is less resource intensive.

 ## What plays into a good model?

 ### Model architecture: what does each layer mean?

-There are three main layers in a CNN: convolutional layers, fully connected layers, and max pooling layers.
+There are three main layers in a CNN: [convolutional layers, fully connected layers, and max pooling layers](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-convolutional-neural-networks#overview).
 There are other optional layers that can be included, such as Dropout.

 [Convolutional layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv2D) consist of two different components: the kernel and the stride.
 The kernel or filter, typically a 3x3 grid containing a number in each square, passes over the input and performs an [element-wise product](https://en.wikipedia.org/wiki/Hadamard_product_%28matrices%29#:~:text=In%20mathematics%2C%20the%20Hadamard%20product,elements%20i%2C%20j%20of%20the) over an identically sized matrix on the image.
-Before mapping the result, a [bias]() is added to the product.
+Before mapping the result, a [bias](https://developers.google.com/machine-learning/glossary#bias-math-or-bias-term) is added to the product.
 In Tensorflow, the numbers within the kernel are usually randomized through the normal distribution (mean at 0, standard deviation at 1), but are then learned throughout the training process.

 The stride length is the amount of squares the kernel moves once the element-wise product has been calculated.
 The kernel will pass over the image from left to right, and will shift down to the left side of the image until the kernel has passed over the entire image.
 In most cases, the stride length is 1 for vertical and horizontal shifts.
 In Tensorflow, there are parameters which allow you to [control the stride length](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv2D#args) for both vertical and horizontal shifts.
 Larger strides (e.g., stride length is 2 or 3 instead of 1) can be used to reduce resolution of the feature map.

 Convolutional layers are known to identify certain features from the input image.
 The nature of the element-wise product suggests that local clusters or patterns of pixel values in the input images are amplified.
 For instance, if an input image is a handwritten digit, pixels after convolution which have a markedly lower or higher value than other parts of an image could indicate a part of the digit instead of the background.
 Broadly, low-level features such as edges and colors captured in the first set of convolutional layers, whereas high-level features such as the overall space or background of the image is captured in later convolutional layers.

-Max pooling layers are designed to reduce the dimensions of the overall input image.
+[Max pooling layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers/MaxPooling2D) are designed to reduce the dimensions of the overall input image.
 It accomplishes this by taking the maximum value of a small grid (usually 2x2) within a part of the image.
 Evidently, the resulting matrix will be smaller in size with less detail about the original image, but the overall design and shape of the image is maintained.
 Max pooling behaves differently than convolutional layers because it does not shift in the same way as the stride.
 Once the maximum value has been evaluated in one grid, we shift the grid to the right by the width of the grid, not by the stride length.

-Fully connected/dense layers are one of the last layers of a convolutional neural network.
+[Fully connected/dense layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dense) are one of the last layers of a convolutional neural network.
 The purpose is to retrieve the relationships of features learned in previous layers, and to perform proper classification tasks.
 After a series of convolutional and max pooling layers, the fully connected layers will flatten the previous outputs coming from the convolutional layers and transforms them into a single vector through a weights matrix within the layer.
 The flattening process occurs because the feature maps resulting from a convolutional or max pooling layer are in a two-dimensional matrix, whereas a normal fully connected layer accepts a one dimensional vector.
 The weights matrix exists because in a fully connected layer, all of its neurons are connected to each neuron in the previous layer, and each neuron has a certain weight that represnts the strength of the connection between two neurons.

-Features and capturing complicated relationships are the foci of dense layers.
+[Features and capturing complicated relationships are the foci of dense layers](<https://en.wikipedia.org/wiki/Layer_(deep_learning)).
 High-level features, especially those captured in later convolutional layers, are collated together to help the network recognize patterns that allow it to classify the input image properly.
 Typically, the more neurons in a fully connected layer exist, the more able the network is in capturing important relationships, but there is a computational penalty because the high number of connections and weights increase the necessary resources.
 As well, the large number of parameters within a fully connected layer increases the probability that overfitting may occur.
-Overfitting occurs when a machine learning model is able to give accurate predictions on the training data, but any data or images outside of the training set cannot be recognized.

-Dropout layers are not needed, but they exist to prevent overfitting.
+[Dropout layers](https://keras.io/api/layers/regularization_layers/dropout/#:~:text=The%20Dropout%20layer%20randomly%20sets,over%20all%20inputs%20is%20unchanged.) are not needed, but they exist to prevent overfitting.
 They work by randomly removing synapses from neurons of previous layers so that they no longer have an impact on subsequent layers.

 ### Model architecture: how do you arrange them?